What is ‘user led’?

 - explore ways to co-produce solutions to improve disabled people’s lives

 - learn from others about how they have applied user led practices and found solutions to barriers.

-Part 1 – Internal Focus: What does being user led look like now for you?
+What does being user led look like now within your role/organisation/sector?
 What should it look like?
 How can we improve on thinking about principles to address how organisations function?

-Chris Mellor and Lisa Dixon, People First Dorset who have sought to embed user led principles within their work.
+Chris Mellor and Lisa Dixon, People First Dorset talked about how they have sought to embed user led principles within their work.
+Link to presentation

-Barod (http://www.barod.org/), a Community Interest Company, which works with people with learning disabilities and helps organisations to think about ways to be more inclusive).
+Barod Community Interest Company (http://www.barod.org/, which works with people with learning disabilities and helps organisations to think about ways to be more inclusive).
 They gave an interactive session about the different ways that coproduction can work in practice.

-In both events, there will be talks by individuals from organisations who have sought to embed user led principles and co-production within their work.
-There will also be workshop sessions where you will meet and share ideas with other people in your sector (community disability organisations, researchers, service providers and commissioners).
+In both events, there were talks by individuals from organisations who have sought to embed user led principles and co-production within their work.
+There were also workshop sessions where people met and shared ideas with other people in different sectors (community disability organisations, researchers, service providers and commissioners).

-Part 1 will take place at Citygate Centre in Bournemouth, two minutes walk from Bournemouth train station.
+Part 1 took place at Citygate Centre in Bournemouth, two minutes walk from Bournemouth train station.

-Part 2 will take place at Wide Lane Sports Ground in Southampton, two minutes walk from Southampton Airport Parkway station.
+Part 2 took place at Wide Lane Sports Ground in Southampton, two minutes walk from Southampton Airport Parkway station.